brwilkinson/AzureDeploymentFramework/docs/Parameter_Files.md

 ####  Parameter Files Usage

-There is a parameter file for each deployment layer
+There is a parameter file for each deployment layer [Deployment Partitions](./Deployment_Partitions.md)
 - Tenant
 - Management Groups
 - Subscription